zelanko/sql-docs.it-it/docs/2014/relational-databases/track-changes/work-with-change-data-sql-server.md

  `An insufficient number of arguments were supplied for the procedure or function cdc.fn_cdc_get_all_changes_ ...`

- L'errore corrispondente restituito per un `net changes` query è il seguente:
+ L'errore corrispondente restituito per una query `net changes` è il seguente:

  `Msg 313, Level 16, State 3, Line 1`